aws-samples/aws-cdk-examples/README.md

 # AWS CDK Examples

 This repository contains a set of example projects for the [AWS Cloud Development Kit](https://github.com/awslabs/aws-cdk).
 Some examples are only available in TypeScript, there is a guide on how to read TypeScript code and translate it to Python [here](https://docs.aws.amazon.com/cdk/latest/guide/multiple_languages.html).
-This is currently the only other stable programming language that the AWS CDK supports (the AWS CDK supports a developer preview version of Java and C#/.NET)

 ## Table of Contents
 1. [TypeScript examples](#TypeScript)